 Can You Use Ground Beef In This Recipe?

-Again, yes you can!
-Ground beef, ground chicken, ground pork – all of it.
-All of the above will work perfectly!
+Yes you can.
+Ground beef, ground chicken, ground pork – whatever you like.
 If you are using ground beef or ground pork, make sure you drain any drippings from the skillet after browning the meat.

 The more vegetables, the better!
 Beside peppers and onions and tomatoes, we kept this ground turkey recipe pretty basic.
 Here’s some more vegetable ideas that you can add in or swap out!